dzhakparov/covid19-swiss-polish/scripts/sax-analysis/README.md

     $ conda env create --file environment.yml

-or if the conda environemnt already exists, update this with:
+or if the conda environment already exists, update this with:

     $ conda env update --file environment.yml --prune